Skip to main content

 I am a returning volunteer.
 Am I required to attend in person training?

 In person training is never required for returning volunteers, although we do recommend it as a refresher and to help build community.
-This year, we will be publishing an e-learning training module that will be required for new and returning volunteers.
+We made changes to our lesson plan in 2024 you won’t want to miss!
+This year, we will be publishing an e-learning training module that will be required for new all volunteers starting in 2025.
 The course will include the liability form—preventing you all from having to sign it year over year—and allow in person training to be more interactive.
 Upon completing the course, you will receive a certificate.
 Volunteers will have access to the course material going forward but will not be expected to complete it every year.

 Will I receive equipment if I come to in-person training, or do I have to return to collect my equipment?